-There are not sufficient alternatives to oil transport so when oil grows short, there are likely to be extreme restrictions to private vehicles, especially in suburbs, resulting in a “mobility crisis” that would make the economic crisis much worse.
+There are not sufficient alternatives to oil for transportation, so when oil grows short, there are likely to be extreme restrictions for private vehicles, especially in suburbs, resulting in a “mobility crisis” that would make the economic crisis much worse.

 After peak oil, there would be significant differences from past food shortages:

 - The crisis would concern all food traded over long distances, not just single regions or products.
 Regions that are structurally already at risk today would however be particularly affected (see figure 6).

 - Crop yields also depend on oil.
 Lack of machines or oil-based fertilizers and other chemicals to increase crop yield would therefore have a negative effect on crop production

 - The increase in food prices would be long-term

 - Competition between the use of farmland for food production and for producing biofuels could worsen food shortages and crises.

 Even countries with good food production could experience social unrest if it’s distributed inefficiently or unfairly.